robin277t/CV/README.md

 *Design and sustainable furniture brand, creating products for the circular economy using novel, tech-enabled on-demand manufacturing. - grain.co.uk* *

 - Co-founded with a friend in 2016.
-Ran operations, technology, product and research.
+Leadership of operations, technology, product & research.
+I built and nurtured a culture of supportive teamwork & empathy, to empower us as a people-first business.

 - Over 6 years, from self-funded with a £50k start-up loan, grew to £1 million+ annual revenue, raised £1.1million in venture capital at £5 million valuation, and built the team to 15 full-time employees.
-Launched and ran E-commerce brand with a return on advertising spend of >4:1 (very strong in this space)
+Launched and ran E-commerce brand with a return on advertising spend of >4:1 (very strong in this space).

 - Attended the highly competitive accelerator program Founders Factory in 2020.

 - Built a 3D product configurator/visualiser for our website using React/Redux, Playcanvas, and Computer-Aided Design (CAD) + Computer-Generated Imagery (CGI) software allowing live customisation by users.
-Included significant UX and UI design R&D.
+We applied a strong customer focus to UX/UI design.

 - Worked closely with manufacturers to increase efficiency using bespoked CAD & management software, reducing our costs by >15%, which they have since adopted across all clients.

-- Proud to have been a design-led company with very strong, research-based internal processes.
+- Proud to have been a design-led company, with a brilliant team following strong, research-based internal processes.
 Sadly, we didn’t survive the cost of living crisis - * *please note that digital assets were sold off and don’t fully represent the original 2016-2022 mission.*

 ### Risk Management Solutions, 2010 - 2015, London
 #### Product Manager

 *California headquartered catastrophe modelling software firm, providing damage assessments from natural catastrophes via licensable software to reinsurance companies, the finance sector, and governments.*

 - Product management team for natural hazard models.
-Goal was ensuring model releases that were cutting edge, robust, and market-accepted.
-Defined requirements, worked with model scientists & developers, and undertook validation & client acceptance testing.
+Ensured model releases were cutting edge, robust, and market-accepted.
+Defined requirements, worked with model scientists & developers, and undertook validation & client acceptance testing involving huge attention to detail.

-- Initially ran European model testing, and following promotion, full responsibility for the companies’ global probabilistic terrorism model.

-- Created a new software-driven process using SQL and VBA to automate model update testing and reporting, cutting 50% off the running time and removing human errors.
+- Ran European model testing, creating new software processes using SQL & VBA to automate model update testing/reporting, cutting 66% from teams’ workload and removing human errors.

-- Over 95% client acceptance of model updates during my tenure, from working together closely and understanding their needs.
-Included authoring technical but understandable documentation, and international conference presentations to audiences > 50.
+- Following promotion, sole responsibility for the companies’ global probabilistic terrorism model. >95% acceptance of model updates during my tenure was down to working closely with clients, including authoring usable documentation, and giving international conference presentations to audiences > 50.

-- Cross-team and multi-national project management with developers in California and New Delhi, and clients in Zurich, gave me serious insight into managing different perspectives.
+- Cross-team and multi-national project leadership with developers in California and New Delhi, and clients in Zurich, gave me serious insight into managing different perspectives.